dnolan1993/machinery_world_/README.md

                 <li>Time Selection
                     <ul>
                         <li>
-                            This is a select input so it automatically displays the lowest value, correctly fil out the previous input and click "Book Now!" to ensure the "Select a time" field is working correctly.
+                            This is a select input so it automatically displays the lowest value, correctly fill out the previous input and click "Book Now!" to ensure the "Select a time" field is working correctly.
                         </li>
                         <li>
                             Repeat the previous step for each select option in the "Select a time" field to verify they all work correctly and produce to right time when selected.